verbb/snipcart-docs/docs/readme.md

 The Snipcart plugin is great for stores that don't require the full complexity of Commerce Pro, but would be too limited by Commerce Lite.

 ![Snipcart vs. Craft Commerce](../resources/commerce-comparison.png)

+### How’s this different from Commerce?

+If you’ve worked with [Craft Commerce](https://craftcms.com/commerce) before, there are some key differences to be aware of:

+1. **Snipcart is focused on the front end.**
+Snipcart (the service) gets product details from buy buttons on the front end, so you’re free to model products in Craft however you’d like.
+There’s no purchasable or custom element type.
+The included Product Details field conveniently stores common product information in a field type.
+2. **Heavy lifting is handled by Snipcart’s SaaS.**
+Your Craft project’s role is to deliver a front end and optionally use event hooks for customizing shipping options and order flow.
+A number of integrations and options are easily configured from [app.snipcart.com](https://app.snipcart.com/).
+3. **You don’t need to create checkout or email templates;** you can quickly start with Snipcart’s base templates and modify them as you’d like.
+(Email templates can be edited from Snipcart’s dashboard, and the cart can be modified with CSS and a JavaScript API.)
+4. **Snipcart users != Craft users.**
+Snipcart customers can check out as guests or create an account, but the plugin doesn’t provide any automatic syncing of Snipcart accounts and Craft users.
+With Commerce, every customer is a Craft user and that could be important for your shop.